-The $29 billion race to own how America sleeps is heating up
+The $29 billion battle to own how America sleeps is heating up

 Over time, their approach has led to significant growth.
 Saatva now has 190 employees.
 It owns 19 factories and 135 fulfillment centers.
 After eight years in business, Saatva just took its first ever investment of an undisclosed amount from private equity firm, TZP Group, and launched a national advertising campaign.
 It has announced a five-year plan to reach between $800 million and $1 billion in revenue and is also working towards an IPO within three years.

-Amerisleep does not share revenue figures, but a spokesperson for the company says it has already sold hundreds of thousands of mattresses, has consistent triple-digit growth year-over-year, and a staff of 50.
+Amerisleep does not share revenue figures, but a spokesperson for the company says it has sold hundreds of thousands of mattresses, has consistent triple-digit growth year-over-year, and has a staff of 50.
 It now delivers to Korea and Australia, opened its first five stores over the last year, and is on track to open another an international flagship in Seoul.

 “We still haven’t taken any investment,” Kittaneh tells me.
 “We wanted to grow the brand at a reasonable pace, investing our profits back into the business to fund our own growth.
 We may have grown slower that some of our competitors, but we think this is more sustainable.”